bkhanhvu/cs152bots/DiscordBot/geedka/explanation.md

-# NameTBD
+# Geedka

 ## What is this?

-NameTBD is a basic language in which you can specify the structure of a moderation flow.
+Geedka is a basic language in which you can specify the structure of a moderation flow.
 It is minimal, and intentionally as simple as possible.

+The name *Geedka* comes from the Somali word for "tree".

-## NameTBD syntax
+## Geedka syntax

-NameTBD statements are one line (TODO: allow multiline and comments), with a separate part per each section of a moderation flow node.
+Geedka statements are one line (TODO: allow multiline and comments), with a separate part per each section of a moderation flow node.

 There are several kinds of supported nodes: